Iraidge/iraidge/README.md

 ## 💡 Interests
 - 🎮 Playing and creating video games
 - 💻 Exploring computer science and new technologies
-- 🎶 Music — from lo-fi beats to epic soundtracks
+- 🎶 Music — From lo-fi to Rock, and even sometimes classical!
-- 📚 Books — sci-fi & game design theory are my favorites
+- 📚 Books — My usual preferences are sci-fi, technology and games related books.

 ---